-- A. Cooperating organizations are reputable, non-Rotary organizations or academic institutions that provide expertise, infrastructure, advocacy, training, education, or other support for the project.
-Universities that host scholars are not considered cooperating organizations. - B. Cooperating organizations need to comply with all of the Foundation's reporting and auditing requirements and provide receipts and required proof of purchases. - C. Any Foundation funds provided to cooperating organizations need to be used for specific project expenses, and the district needs to keep an itemized record of these expenses.
+- A. Cooperating organizations are reputable, non-Rotary organizations or academic institutions that provide expertise, infrastructure, advocacy, training, education, or other support for the project. - B. Cooperating organizations need to comply with all of the Foundation's reporting and auditing requirements and provide receipts and required proof of purchases.

+C. Any Foundation funds provided to cooperating organizations need to be used for specific project expenses, and the district needs to keep an itemized record of these expenses.